brutella/hkcam/SNAPSHOTS.md

 ---

-To get the bytes of the snapshot with id `1.jpg`, you should send the following JSON to the [GetAsset](/get_asset.go) characteristic.
+To get the data of the snapshot with id `1.jpg`, you should send the following JSON to the [GetAsset](/get_asset.go) characteristic.

 ```json
 {